Vaccination and religion: Congregation of Universal Wisdom

-The use of fetal tissue in the development of vaccines has also provoked some controversy among religions opposed to abortion.
-The cell culture media of some viral vaccines, and the virus of the rubella vaccine, are derived from tissues taken from aborted fetuses, leading to moral questions.
+Ethical and moral concerns

+Use of fetal tissue in vaccines

+The use of fetal tissue in vaccine development has also provoked some controversy among religions opposed to abortion.
+The cell culture media of vaccines for varicella, rubella (in the MMR vaccine), hepatitis A, rabies (Imovax) and the Johnson & Johnson COVID-19 vaccine (no longer used in the U.S.) are produced using fetal cells to grow viruses.
+Since viruses require specific cells to reproduce, human cells are ideal for this purpose.
+Fetal cells, originally isolated from elective terminations in the 1960s, were chosen for their sterility, minimizing the risk of contamination.
+Fibroblast cells are used for all these vaccines except the J&J COVID-19 vaccine, which uses fetal retinal cells.
+Fetal cells obtained in the early 1960s have been continuously grown in laboratories and are still used for vaccine production today, with no need for additional sources.
+This method has led to moral controversy and considerations based on the principle of double effect by Thomas Aquinas.
 For example, the principle of double effect, originated by Thomas Aquinas, holds that actions with both good and bad consequences are morally acceptable in specific circumstances, and the question is how this principle applies to vaccination.

+Catholic church's position

 The Vatican Curia has expressed concern about the rubella vaccine's embryonic cell origin, saying Catholics have "... a grave responsibility to use alternative vaccines and to make a conscientious objection with regard to those which have moral problems".
 The Vatican concluded that until an alternative becomes available it is acceptable for Catholics to use the existing vaccine, writing, "This is an unjust alternative choice, which must be eliminated as soon as possible."
+The Catholic Church advises its members to choose vaccines that are developed without the use of human cell lines whenever feasible.
+Nonetheless, the Vatican has stated that "all vaccinations recognized as clinically safe and effective can be used in good conscience, with the certain knowledge that the use of such vaccines does not constitute formal cooperation with the abortion."

 Political opposition to vaccination by religious groups

+Opposition to vaccination among Jewish communities

+Opposition to vaccination by Orthodox Jews is not a widespread phenomenon.
 The majority of Orthodox Rabbis view vaccination as a religious obligation.
 A magazine called P.E.A.C.H. that presented an anti-immunization message to Orthodox Jews was distributed in Brooklyn, New York in early 2014.
-This is not a widespread phenomenon though.
 96% of students at Yeshivas (who are essentially all Orthodox Jewish) in New York City were immunized according to information obtained in 2014, although this is a lower than average rate.